 Expectations of a NLC Mentor

 - Have a deep love for Christian Science and desire to prayerfully support the mentee.

-- Meet moral and ethical standards of DiscoveryBound volunteers.
+- Meet the Community Conduct of DiscoveryBound volunteers.

 - Be at least 25 years old.

 - Have time available to communicate and meet with the mentee on a regular basis.

 - Serve as mentee’s main advisor and a spiritual and practice resource for the program.

 - Validate mentee’s Congressional Award work as the Advisor.

 – NLC Mentor